macCesar/imgconvert-cli/readme.md

 # imgconvert-cli

-`imgconvert-cli` is a command-line tool for compressing and converting images using the powerful `sharp` library.
+`imgconvert-cli` is a command-line tool for compressing, converting, and resizing images using the powerful `sharp` library.

 It supports various image formats and allows you to optimize your images for web use or other purposes, with customizable quality, background color options, and the ability to convert to multiple formats at once.

+You can also resize images by specifying the desired width and/or height, maintaining the aspect ratio unless both dimensions are provided.

 ## Features